 - Public Comment Period: The City will ask residents to provide feedback on the draft ADA Transition Plan to help prioritize the work.
 The public comment period was March 5, 2021 through March 26, 2021.

 - Council Presentation: The team will present the prioritized ADA Transition Plan to City Council.
 The team presented to City Council on April 12, 2021.
 Watch a recording of the presentation on YouTube.

-- Implement the Plan: The City team will work to complete the ADA Transition Plan and we will share periodic updates with residents.
+- Implement the Plan (current milestone): The City team will work to complete the ADA Transition Plan and we will share periodic updates with residents.